 3. Unit is Uninhabitable

-Every state has specific health and safety codes that provide minimum standards for rental units, and Hawaii is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and Hawaii is no different.

-If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+If those standards are not met, proper notice is given by the tenant and the repairs are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under the Hawaii landlord-tenant law.

 - Compliance.
 With all applicable building and housing laws materially affecting health and safety

 - Repairs.
-Make all repairs and arrangements necessary to put and keep the premises in a habitable condition
+Make all repairs and arrangements necessary to put and keep the premises in a habitable condition.

 - Common Areas.
-Keep common areas of multi-dwelling unit premises in a clean and safe condition
+Keep common areas of multi-dwelling unit premises in a clean and safe condition.

 - Maintenance.
-Maintain all electrical, plumbing, and other facilities and appliances supplied by the landlord in good working order and condition, subject to reasonable wear and tear
+Maintain all electrical, plumbing, and other facilities and appliances supplied by the landlord in good working order and condition, subject to reasonable wear and tear.

 - Trash.
-Except for single-family homes, provide and maintain appropriate receptacles and conveniences for the removal of normal amounts of garbage, and arrange for their frequent removal
+Except for single-family homes, provide and maintain appropriate receptacles and conveniences for the removal of normal amounts of garbage, and arrange for their frequent removal.

 - Water.
-Except for single-family homes, or where the building is not required by law to be equipped for the purpose, provide for the supplying of running water as reasonably required by the tenant
+Except for single-family homes, or where the building is not required by law to be equipped for the purpose, provide for the supplying of running water as reasonably required by the tenant.

 4. Landlord Harassment or Privacy Violation